What are the application criteria?

 There are no citizenship or residence requirements, as long as your project is produced and published in German and the media outlets you will report for are German, with their main audiences in Germany.

-Please note that Deutsche Welle is not eligible as a primary outlet but can be considered a good secondary media partner for the dissemination of the project.
+Please note that Spiegel and Spiegel Online, as well as Deutsche Welle are not eligible as primary outlets since they already receive funding from the Gates Foundation, but can be considered very good secondary media partners for the dissemination of the project.

 What we fund